-In early 2017, Northeast Farm Access (NEFA) entered into a contract to purchase Hank Kenney’s Maple Homestead Farm in Marlborough, New Hampshire, closing in July.
+In early 2017, Northeast Farm Access (NEFA) entered into a contract to purchase Hank Kenney’s Maple Homestead Farm in Marlborough, New Hampshire, closing in summer 2017.

 Maple Homestead Farm is one of a few remaining working farms in the Monadnock region, where land pricing makes it hard for farmers to purchase a “mid-scale farm” with so much acreage.
 We want to make it a forever farm, like the ones we have established at our three agricultural centers in New York’s Hudson Valley.

 NEFA is setting up the multi-member Monadnock Agricultural Center LLC, replicating and adapting the successful legal, financial and social model we developed and implemented at Copake, Chester and Esopus.
-We’re holding individual meetings meantime for those wishing to learn more, including on May 27, with the new center’s first open house.
+We’re holding individual meetings meantime for those wishing to learn more; the new center’s first open house was held May 27, 2017.

 The Monadnock Center Vision